 Without CAK (default)

-- Issuers know the data they put into the credential (they are the source of truth).
+In the default zero-knowledge flow:- Issuers know the data they put into the credential (they are the source of truth).

 - Verifiers receive only boolean ZK proof results.
 They never see raw claim data.